 Zeljko (Zed) Zidaric is a Canadian-Croatian 'Conservative civic empowerer' working to develop a Conservative mindset and motivate young Conservatives in Croatia.
 His goal is to find the best ideas and practices around the world and then localize them for the Croatian reality, giving young Croatian Conservatives a powerful toolset which will help them take responsibility for the development of their Homeland.

-Zeljko Zidaric - Volunteer Faculty at the Leadership Institute
+Zeljko Zidaric - Former Guest Speaker at the Leadership Institute

 A lifelong Conservative, Zeljko is a graduate of the Royal Military College of Canada and an Air Force officer.
 In 1993 he served with the UN Protection Force (UNPROFOR) working to keep the peace in Croatia.
 After leaving the military he earned his MBA with a focus on marketing and strategy.
 During ten years of working in product and services development, and later product management he learned how to analyze and understand the needs and wants of the people.
 These skills he realized were similar to the fundamentals of democracy and political activism.
 After realizing that success in business was meaningless, he focussed his skills and visions towards helping people help themselves.